Zinc Deficiency Symptoms, Diagnosis, and Treatments

 FAQs

-A deficiency of the mineral zinc means that there is less intake of zinc mineral.
+A deficiency of the mineral zinc means that there is less of an intake of zinc mineral.
 Zinc deficiency can also occur when the bioavailability of zinc is less.

 How to cure zinc deficiency?

 Zinc deficiency can be cured by implementing certain dietary changes and taking certain supplements.
-However, the dosage will be decided by your doctor.
+However, your doctor will decide on the dosage.

 Is a doctor consultation necessary for zinc deficiency?